chef/chef-web-docs/chef_master/source/azure_portal.rst

 Examples
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The following examples show how the Chef client can be installed and configured from an ARM template.
+The following examples show how the |chef client| can be installed and configured from an ARM template.

-**Installing the Azure Chef extension on a linux system**
+**Installing the Azure Chef extension on a Linux system**

 .. code-block:: javascript